Dogs are believed to be the best stress relievers, that is why now they are used as service dogs and therapy dogs around the world.

 The poodle is a highly smart, intelligent, and skillful dog breed.
 Most importantly, it has a low-shedding coat and it comes in three different sizes, i.e., small, medium, and large.
 So, a Poodle cross usually has a low-shedding coat and it inherits most of the positive traits of the parent breeds if bred by an expert breeder.
 The best part of Poodle or a Poodle cross is that they are the best match for the people with dog allergies.

-Best Poodle Cross as a Service Dog or Therapy Dog?
+Best Doodle as a Service Dog or Therapy Dog?

 Its Bernedoodle.
 Bernedoodle is a cross between the Bernese Mountain Dog and Poodle.
 It was first bred intentionally by Sherry Rupke but this designer breed gained popularity instantly.
 From its parent breeds, it inherits almost every positive trait.
 Like Poodle, it also comes in 3 different sizes that have different features and characteristics.